marcomorabito94-mm/price-change-performance-monitoring/README.md

 ## Data

 The dataset in `data/synthetic_price_change_model.csv` is synthetic and contains 6,500 article-level price-change records.

-It keeps the same analytical structure as the original output:

-- article and price-change identifiers
-- price before and after the change
-- pre-change and post-change quantity, sales and margin
-- N-1 quantity, sales and margin
-- stock coverage indicators
-- effective number of observed days after the price change

 No real article IDs, prices, quantities, sales, margins or internal source data are included.